-Slow Cooker Turkey Breast – Easy Alternative to Cooking the Whole Bird
+Making Turkey Breast in a Crockpot is An Easy Alternative to Cooking the Whole Bird

 To roast a whole turkey takes a lot of preparation and a lot of babysitting while in the oven, in order to make a beautiful, flavorful and moist bird.
 But now you can forego the need to slave on this bird in the oven, and have a fantastic thanksgiving dinner by simply making this awesome turkey breast in your crockpot.